 Click the Admin icon , scroll down to the DevOps section, and click CommitStream

 Click on the Subversion VCS icon.

-- Enter the URL of the desired Subversion server and click the "Add" button.
+- Enter the URL of the desired Subversion server and click Add.

-- Once the repository has been added, the "Download" area on the right hand side will offer the "commit-event" file download.
+- Once the repository has been added, click the Download link on the right hand side to download the "commit-event" file.
 Download the file for the OS family being used on your Subversion server.

 - Once the download is complete, take the "commit-event" file ("commit-event.ps1" for windows or "commit-event.sh" for Linux) and place it on the repository's "hooks" folder.

 In order for commit ID links created by CommitStream to work propertly, edit the "commit-event" file at line 15 to include the base URL for the repository in question AND the Subversion revision path ("/r") in the following format: "<subversion domain>/<subversion repository name>/<revision path>".
 This may vary depending on the Subversion server product you are using so be sure to test it prior to use in a production environment.

 $html_url = "http://acmecorp.local/MySubversionRepository/PathToRevision"

 - Download the "post-commit" file and place it on your "hooks" folder ("post-commit.bat" for windows or "post.commit" for Linux)